Stellenbosch University | Political Science

 Prof van Beek’s academic career spans three decades, beginning with the first cross-cultural comparative study on democratic transitions in South Africa and Poland.
 She is responsible for the establishment of both the Transformation Research Initiative and the Transformation Research Unit, CREDO’s predecessor organisations.

-Damien du Preez, Marketing & Communications Officer
+Damien du Preez, Research Coordinator

 Research Associates